Foreign college athletes left out of the rush for unexpected NIL income - ExBulletin

 But for those who actually reach a NIL deal, the average compensation was $ 1,256, or $ 250 a month, said Blake Lawrence, the company’s chief executive.

-That does not sound like much, but when you are a student student, especially if you are from a foreign country, an extra $ 300 a month, that’s an important level, he said.
+“It does not sound like much, but when you are a student athlete, especially if you are from a foreign country, $ 300 extra per month, this is an important level,” he said.

-UConn star Paige Bueckers, who has already signed lucrative approval deals with the Gatorade and StockX clothing market, said she is aware she is being given opportunities that are not available to her international teammates.
+UConn star Paige Bueckers, who has signed lucrative approval deals with Gatorade and the stockX clothing market, said she is aware she is being given opportunities that are not available to her international teammates.

 The NCAA said it is possible for athletes earning money through the NIL to donate some of them to their teammates.